le-emily/Udacity_Movie/README.md

 $ python entertainment.py

-A browser should open on your local machine and and render the HTML template with Pooglia's favorite movies.
+A browser should open on your local machine and and render the HTML template with xdplethi's favorite movies.
 Click on a movie thumbnail to view the trailer!